 In addition, TK park plays an important role to create a learning network with an aim to promote active participation from every sector of the society especially towards the holistic learning development of children and youth in Thailand.

-Eight years on, the implementation of TK park is still seen as one of the most successful learning promotion project that the Thai government has undertaken.
-Between the year 2005 and 2012, TK park has achieved its key roles in providing the opportunities for youth and the public in general to develop and strengthen their creative learning experiences, intelligences and skills through the state-of-the-art prototype of “Living Library”.
+For 11 years, the implementation of TK park is considered as one of the most successful learning promotion projects that the Thai government has undertaken.
+Between the year 2005 and 2016, TK park has achieved its key roles in providing the opportunities for youth and the public in general to develop and strengthen their creative learning experiences, intelligences and skills through the state-of-the-art prototype of “Living Library”.

 Art of learning activities

-The prototype model of TK park has also been utilized by various interested governmental organizations including Ministry of Education and other levels of education organizations, particularly on the methodology employed in the model.
-This collaboration allows TK park to contribute to overall improvement in learning quality of the country via the administration and management of the living library concept to interested organizations in many provinces throughout Thailand.
+The prototype model of TK park has also been utilized by various interested governmental organizations under Ministry of Education and Ministry of Interior Affairs.
+This collaboration allows TK park to contribute to overall improvement in learning quality of the country via the administration, methodology and management of the living library concept to interested organizations throughout Thailand.